freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 280.1

-Oh no!!
-Looks like a storm came through and blew the roof off! :frown: I think we can fix it.
-Open the file.
+Oh no!! :open_mouth: Looks like a storm came through and blew the roof off!
+I think we can fix it.
+Open up the file.

 #### HINTS